humhub/humhub/protected/humhub/docs/guide/developer/build.md

 ## Build Assets

-HumHub uses Yiis build in mechanism for compressing and combining assets as javascript or stylesheet files in combination with grunt.
+HumHub uses Yii`s build-in mechanism for compressing and combining assets as javascript or stylesheet files in combination with grunt.
+Those compressed assets are only used when running in [production mode](admin-installation.md#disable-errors-debugging) and in [acceptance tests](testing.md).

 Your compressed files will be saved under `/humhub/js/all-*.js` respectively `static/css/all-*.css`.

-> Note: HumHub will only use the compressed assets if operated in [production mode](admin-installation.md#disable-errors-debugging), otherwise all assets will be served seperatly.

 ### Grunt Asset Built